Greta Hodgkinson: Personal life

-Through her career, Greta Hodgkinson remained totally committed to The National Ballet of Canada.
-She became a Canadian citizen and chose Canada as her home to develop as an artist.
+Hodgkinson became a Canadian citizen and chose Canada as her home to develop as an artist.
 She is married to Etienne Lavigne, a principal character artist with the National Ballet of Canada as well as the Executive Director of Festival des arts de Saint-Sauveur and Côté Danse.
 They have two children.
 She is a dual citizen of United States and Canada.
 She enjoys hosting dinner parties and going to the movies, where she claims that she never walks out because she likes the entire cinema-going experience.
 Although she finds the task demanding, Hodgkinson attempts to answer all her fan mail.
 She says she is flattered when ballet fans take the time to write her.